chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

     | -N, --node-name NAME  | node_name     |
     | -r, --recipe-url URL  | recipe_url    |

+These are similar to `chef-client`, with the addition of `-r`.

 # Shef

 Shef is an interactive Ruby console that supports attribute and recipe contexts, as well as interactive debugging features.

 Shef can be configured to talk to a Chef Server to interact with the API directly.

 In depth use of Shef is beyond the scope of this class, but we may explore it for examples later.

-The default configuration file is `~/.chef/shef.rb`.
+The default configuration file is `~/.chef/shef.rb` but an alternate can be passed with `-c`.

 # Chef Server

 The Chef Server is a centralized publishing system for infrastructure data and code.

 * Stores node, role and user-entered data
-* Indexes stored data
+* Data is indexed for search
 * Stores cookbooks
 * Provides an API for management and discovery